 The Hub, which is also central to the continuous contextual analysis and partners’ capacity strengthening, covers 27 countries in the region namely; Angola, Botswana, Burundi, Comoros, DR Congo, Djibouti, Eritrea, Ethiopia, Kenya, Lesotho, Madagascar, Malawi, Mauritius, Mayotte, Mozambique, Namibia, Reunion, Rwanda, Seychelles, South Africa, South Sudan, Sudan, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.

-The Hub Eastern & Southern Africa interventions are mainly centered around civil society strengthening, social accountability and community empowerment interventions, with overarching objective of improving the democratic space in Kenya through fullfilment of rights, equal gender participation and sustainable use of natural resources.
-To effectively achieve this, Hub ESA works with a broad range of partners and stakeholders both local and international within the different spheres of its work.
+Most of the Hub ESA interventions are mainly centred on civil society strengthening and deepening democracy and human rights through the fulfilment of rights, equal gender participation and sustainable use of natural resources.
+To effectively achieve this, Forum Syd Hub ESA works with a broad range of partners and stakeholders, both local and international, within the different spheres of its work.

 Currently, Hub ESA implements the two innovative programmes; the Wajibu Wetu Programme and the Inclusive Growth project.
 Wajibu Wetu Programme uniquely supports the new frontier of media, arts, cultural and gender-focused civil society organizations using innovative approaches to strengthen democratic culture, accountability and gender equality.

 The Inclusive Growth Through Decent work in the Great Rift Valley Project which uses the Public-Private Development Programme (PPDP) approach with the overarching objective to reduce poverty and improve living conditions through decent work and access to rights-based services among the rural population in the Great Rift Valley.